 Add a few raisins

-Put the glass in a tray (just in case is overflows!)
+Put the glass in a tray – it might overflow

 You should see the raisins begin to rise and fall

-The vinegar and bicarbonate of soda reacted to form carbon dioxide as one of the products.
-The carbon dioxide bubble collect over the many surfaces of the raisin.
-Because carbon dioxide is lighter than water it rises to the top and takes the raisin with it.
-As the bubbles pop at the surface the raisin descends, only to be covered in bubbles gain at the bottom until the reaction finishes.
+The vinegar and bicarbonate of soda react forming carbon dioxide.
+The carbon dioxide bubbles collect over the surface of the raisins.
+As carbon dioxide is lighter than water it rises to the top and takes the raisins with it.
+As the bubbles pop at the surface the raisins drop again, only to be covered in bubbles again at the bottom until the reaction finishes.